 In Nov.
 2019, The Athletic reported an ex-player's account of the Houston Astros using a video camera during the 2017 season.
 The player, Mike Fiers, said the camera recorded and helped steal other teams' signs—manual signals between players on the field to strategize actionable plays.

 In response to an internal investigation, MLB imposed year-long suspensions of the Astros’ manager and general manager Monday.
 The Astros’ owner took one more step, firing both men in an attempt to regain trust.

 On first glance, MLB's quick action seems like the right thing to do, PR-wise, to scotch a larger crisis.
 It's right to suspend those who break rules.
 But does the punishment make a real impact on the game's relationships with fans, or even tell them the full story?
 Similarly, there are several questions left unanswered and a newly imposed gag rule, which rarely makes for good PR.

-There are several additional complicating factors.
+There are several complicating factors.
 The Astros won the World Series in 2017.
-MLB's investigation shows the team cheated during that series.
+MLB's investigation shows the team cheated during the Series.
 As such, the report taints the championship.
-In addition, the Dodgers, the opposing team in the series, is furious [more below].
+In addition, the Dodgers, the opposing team in the Series, is furious [more below].